burgercrisis/DrivenByMoss-SCALES/devplans/push1-controller-improvements.md

     - A **Pro Page** that surfaces a broader set of performance-related settings for power users.
   - Potential interaction patterns:
     - Use **Scene 1** and **Scene 2** as tabs to switch between the Noob and Pro pages while in `ConfigurationMode` (with Scene 3 optionally reserved for an Info page later).
-    - Guard scene-button handling in the views that normally respond to SCENE buttons (Play, Drum, Chords, etc.) so that, when `Modes.CONFIGURATION` is active, scene presses are consumed by `ConfigurationMode` instead of triggering scene launch/note-repeat behaviour.
+    - Guard scene-button handling in **all** views that normally respond to SCENE buttons (Play, Session, Drum variants, Chords, PrgChange, NoteRepeat helpers, etc.) so that, when `Modes.CONFIGURATION` is active, scene presses are ignored by those views and are instead consumed by `ConfigurationMode` for page switching.
     - Use SHIFT + encoder(s) to jump between groups on a given page if needed.
   - Initial content split (Minimal Noob, deep Pro):
     - **Noob Page (everyday performance setup)**